-Looking for the best horror movies on Netflix?
-Here’s our list of the scariest movies to stream on Netflix right now!
-Check it out and find a horror movie (or several) you need on your Netflix watchlist!
+Want the best horror movies on Netflix right now?
+If you’re looking for the best genre movies on Netflix, you’ve come to the right place.
+Here’s our list of the scariest movies to stream on Netflix.
+Check it out and find a horror movie (or several) you need to add to your Netflix watchlist!

 The Old Ways (2021)